jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > * Here, also, a positive start of the process (though the action is not designing, but forming a team)
 > * Waiting/idle time is associated with a declining mood, like with Participant 1
-> * There was a phase of rapid restructungings, positive new starts and declines of mood when the process did not work
+> * There was a phase of rapid restructuring, positive new starts and declines of mood when the process did not work
 > * A (more dedicated?) new team formed.
 They had time to make it to the planning meetings.
 This experience was positive
 >
 > ![Annotated diagram, P4](images/U4_GoodBadTime_Diagramm.svg)